‘Cause we’ve all got ’em and no intelligence is universal.

 Another response I often get and give is, “I never thought about it like that.”
 This is someone who has constructed knowledge in an area, but had a small blind-spot in putting it together.
 These are relatively easy fixes that people are more receptive to and are often fixed with just that response.

-In his fantastic autobiographical book, “Why we Make Things and Why it Matters: The Education of a Craftsman,” author Peter Korn establishes that people engage in an artistic or creative pursuit because they believe that afterwords they will somehow be changed by it.
+In his fantastic autobiographical book on wood working, “Why we Make Things and Why it Matters: The Education of a Craftsman,” author Peter Korn establishes that people engage in an artistic or creative pursuit because they believe that afterwords they will somehow be changed by it.

 As the wisdom of Lao Tze says, “Tell me and I’ll forget.
 Show me and I may remember.
 Involve me and I’ll understand.”

 We find and most effectively fix our blind-spots by doing things.
 It’s what shapes our consciousness.
-From my friend that discovered weight-loss to the discovery of my maple kitchen cabinets, it’s these reality-based feedback loops that shape our realities.
+It’s these reality-based feedback loops that shape our realities.
 It’s the essence of scientific inquiry and research.

 So take that road-less-traveled.
 Start a vacation with no plans.
 Stumble-upon.
 Improvise.
 Go too slow before going too fast.
 Above all listen.